Direct Preference Optimization for Adaptive Concept-based Explanations: Introduction

-In this work, we introduce a framework that tailors explanations to the communicative needs of different users without requiring an explicit listener model.
-We follow the rational speech act (RSA) \cite{goodman2016pragmatic} to formalize pragmatic reasoning as probabilistic inference over explanations.
-We leverage recent advances in reinforcement learning from human feedback (RLHF) \cite{christiano2017deep,bai2022constitutional,ouyang2022training} and direct preference optimization (DPO) \cite{rafailov2023direct,rosset2024direct} to study cases where the listener model is unknown but preference data can be collected.
-We focus on image classification tasks, and we propose an iterative procedure that, given a fixed predictor, jointly trains a speaker and a listener in a pragmatic reference game (a cooperative signaling game \cite{sobel2020signaling}).
-The goal of the game is for the listener to guess the prediction of the classifier (the signal) without seeing the input image but the utterance of the speaker only (i.e., the explanation), as depicted in \cref{fig:overview}.
-We evaluate and compare our method on three datasets: CUB \cite{wah2011caltech}, ImageNet \cite{deng2009imagenet}, and CheXpert \cite{irvin2019chexpert}, simulating listeners with different preferences over explanations, such as a prior distribution over particular topics, or different levels of technical knowledge.
-We show that pragmatic explanations lead to listener models with higher accuracy and to explanations with improved alignment with the unknown preferences.
-Finally, we perform a reader study to verify that pragmatic reasoning and alignment of explanations do in fact lead to improved classification performance by human listeners.
+In this work, we introduce a framework that tailors explanations to the needs of different listeners.
+In particular, following the rational speech act (RSA) \cite{goodman2016pragmatic}, we formalize pragmatic reasoning as probabilistic inference over explanations.
+We couple this formalism with direct preference optimization (DPO) \cite{rafailov2023direct} in order to encompass real-world scenarios where explicit listener models may be hard to estimate from data, but preferences can be collected from human feedback.
+For a fixed black-box classifier whose predictions we want to explain, we propose an iterative training procedure between a \emph{speaker}---who generates explanations---and a listener.
+Akin to cooperative signaling games \cite{sobel2020signaling}, the goal of the speaker is to compose concept-based explanations that maximize the ability of the listener to infer the prediction of the base classifier (\ie, the signal).
+Importantly, the listener does not have access to the input of the classifier, but only to the utterance of the speaker (\ie, the explanation).

-\subsection{Summary of contributions}
+\subsection{\textbf{Summary of Contributions}}

-The core contributions of this work are two-fold.
-First, we propose an explainability framework grounded in principles of pragmatic reasoning and the rational speech act.
-Second, we integrate our framework with direct preference optimization techniques to handle real-world scenarios where listener models may not be available or are hard to estimate, akin to reinforcement learning from human feedback (RLHF) for language models.